📚

 Religious

-Protestant mission work modeled Catholic mission work as Protestant faiths grew in Europe.
-The Catholic Church no longer dominated European politics, and many nations under the control of Europeans were of different global religions.
-Protestant missionaries were seen as agents of Western civilization and often worked in close collaboration with colonial powers to try and convert indigenous peoples to their Christian faith.
+Protestant mission work became equal to Catholic mission work as Protestant faiths grew in Europe.
+The Catholic Church no longer dominated European politics and many nations under the control of Europeans were of different global religions.
+Europeans involved themselves in the Ottoman Empire to maintain “protection” over religious sites and peoples.

 🎥 Watch: AP European History - Imperialism